-A working dog hailing from Texas, the Blue Lacy dog is a bold, intelligent, and active breed that was originally bred to work feral hogs.
-These driven, determined dogs excel at herding cattle and hunting wild boar, and since their inception in the mid-19th century, the Lacy has developed into a working breed for ranchers, hunters, cowboys, and trappers.
+The Blue Lacy is a medium-sized working dog breed hailing from Texas.
+It's known for its typical blue-toned coat, smooth, sleek appearance, and intense bright yellow or rich brown eyes.
+The Lacy is a bold, intelligent, and active breed that was originally developed to work feral hogs.
+These driven, determined dogs also excel at herding cattle and hunting wild boar.
+Since their inception in the mid-19th century, the Blue Lacy has developed into one of the working breeds preferred by ranchers, hunters, cowboys, and trappers.

 Characteristics of the Blue Lacy

 The Blue Lacy has always loved having a job to do—and plenty of open space to run around.
 They are energetic, dedicated dogs capable of handling livestock ranging from longhorn cattle to hens.
 Lacys have been trusted watchdogs, as well as herding and droving animals, throughout history.

 The Lacy dog's name comes from the family that developed the breed.
 The Lacy brothers—Frank, George, Ewin, and Harry—began to create the breed when they lived in Kentucky.
 But when they moved to Texas in 1858 and settled in the Hill Country, they became serious about mixing greyhounds, scenthounds, and wolves to develop a fast herding dog to round up and drive their free-roaming hogs to markets in Austin for selling.